vmware-tanzu/cluster-api-provider-bringyourownhost/README.md

 ## Compatibility with Cluster API and Kubernetes Versions

 - BYOH is currently compatible wth Cluster API v1beta1 (v1.0)
 - BYOH installer support is present and tested only for Kubernetes version `v1.22.3`.
-You may however use it to provision clusters of a different version, but install the Kubernetes components yourself (use the `--skip-installation` flag when starting the agent)
+You may however use it to provision clusters of a different version by manually installing the Kubernetes components (use the `--skip-installation` flag when starting the agent)

 ## BYOH in News